 Hard to say, but Ethel Rohan does in tremendous words that hold up a mirror to the struggles of a family, a little girl, a young woman, a mother, a life.
 The stories in this collection read like crossing a river by way of rocks; unsteady, precarious, exhilarating and scary.
 But Ethel takes our hand and guides us, showing us a fragile beauty just under the surface.

-— xTx, author of Normally Special
+— xTx, author of Today I Am a Book

 Rohan’s ability to create emotive instances with simplistic language of a child’s perspective works wonderfully.
 Not only does the reader relate to the child, but one also is overwhelmed with empathy for her story.